michalvavrik/custom-oidc-provider-devui-page-poc/README.md

     - `quarkus dev -Dquarkus-test.custom-provider.keycloak-title=true` for custom title of the Keycloak provider page (the rest is same)
     - `quarkus dev -Dquarkus-test.custom-provider.keycloak=true` for custom Keycloak provider page with component JS placed at this extension (JS is never found)
     - `quarkus dev -Dquarkus-test.custom-provider.google=true` for custom Google provider page
-    - `quarkus dev -Dquarkus-test.custom-provider.non-oidc-web-component=true` for this component page in Quarkus OIDC namespace (watch tabs on the right)
+    - `quarkus dev -Dquarkus-test.custom-provider.non-oidc-web-component=true` for this component page in Quarkus OIDC namespace (never loads as JS is never found)
 5. Open browser and go to the `http://localhost:8080/q/dev-ui/extensions`